ljmoody/myrepo/mtl_session01_say.md

 4. Selecting your Team Lead.

 - There are numerous ways to have a small celebration.
 Ideas include:
-  - High-fiving;
+  - High-five each other;
-    - If you are unsure of what high-fiving is, read [this article](https://en.wikipedia.org/wiki/High_five "What is a high five?").
+    - If you are unsure of what a high-five is, read [this article](https://en.wikipedia.org/wiki/High_five "What is a high five?").
   - Make plans to gather after hours for a potluck meal; and
   - **Smiling** at each other.